The Fame: Composition

 Lady Gaga performing "Paparazzi" on The Fame Ball Tour.
 The song talks about the desire of capturing attention.

 Musically, the album combines electropop, synth-pop, and dance-pop, while drawing influences from 1980s music.
 Songs like "Poker Face", "Just Dance" and "LoveGame" are uptempo dance songs, with "Poker Face" carrying a dark sound with clear vocals on the chorus and a pop hook.
-"Just Dance" is synth-based while "LoveGame" has a more dance-oriented beat, and "Money Honey" has a moderate techno groove.
-All of them combine synths of clipped marching beats, sawing electronics and contained mild R&B-infused beats.
-"Paparazzi" carries a sultry beat while "Summerboy" had influences of the music of Blondie.
-"Eh, Eh (Nothing Else I Can Say)" is credited as a ballad compared to the rest of the dance-fueled tracks.
-The song has a 1980s synth-pop feel to it, while incorporating the "Eh, Eh" hook from Rihanna's single "Umbrella" (2007).
+"Just Dance" is synth-based, while "LoveGame" has a more dance-oriented beat, and "Money Honey" has a moderate techno groove.
+All of them combine clipped marching beats, sawing electronics, and restrained R&B-infused beats.
+"Paparazzi" carries a sultry beat while "Summerboy" draws influence from the music of Blondie.
+Both "Starstruck" and "Paper Gangsta" feature auto-tuned vocals by Gaga.
+The former is a bass-heavy R&B track, while the latter is hip-hop and showcases Gaga blending half-rap and half-sung verses.
+The title track, "The Fame", showcases guitar riffs reminiscent of David Bowie's style.
+"Disco Heaven" is "disco pastiche", "Again Again" is "bluesy piano-rock", while "Retro, Dance, Freak" is a Prince-inspired track.
+"Eh, Eh (Nothing Else I Can Say)" is a slower tempo, bubblegum-pop track with a 1980s synth-pop feel to it.
+"Brown Eyes" is a piano ballad that was compared to music by Bowie and Queen.